 The ATSB found that the site team, in this case, had not completed the pre-start checklist prior to commencing work at Meadow Street.
-While it is likely that the workers were aware of the JSA for pedestrian gate maintenance, there was no record that they had considered the risk controls contained therein to ensure worker safety.
+While it is likely that the workers were aware of the JSA for pedestrian gate maintenance, there was no record that they had considered the worker safety risk controls contained in it.